stanford-ccb/ccb-id/README.md

 conda env update
 source activate ccbid
-pip install -r requirements.txt pip install .
+pip install -r requirements.txt python setup.py install
 ```

 Then you should have a conda environment you can actiave with `conda activate ccbid`.
+You can then run the executable `train -h`, or `import ccb` in python from this environment.

 ### pip